 Inbound Marketing Examples

 - Social Media Marketing – Search for “Kylie Jenner”.
-You’ll know the true prowess of inbound marketing and how it has helped in growing, basically a whole cosmetic empire out of just followers on her Instagram.
+You’ll know the true prowess of inbound marketing and how it has helped in growing a whole cosmetic empire out of just followers on her Instagram.

-- Email Marketing – Informing the customers about your new products, discounts, and deals, or just keeping them up-to-date on what’s happening goes a long way in establishing a good rapport.
-While this is usually considered as outbound marketing if the content in it is too vague, it works wonders if the content is personalized according to the recipient’s needs, wants, and activities.
-Take the eCommerce platform like eBay for example. eBay smartly uses the abandon cart emails to not only remind the customer that there’s an unbought product in his cart but also use smart writeups to claim that he doesn’t buy the item, someone else will.
+- Email Marketing – Informing the customers about your new products, discounts, and deals, or just keeping them up-to-date on what’s happening, goes a long way in establishing a good rapport.
+While this is usually considered outbound marketing if the content in it is too vague, it works wonders if the content is personalised according to the recipient’s needs, wants, and activities.
+Take an eCommerce platform like eBay, for example. eBay smartly uses the abandon cart emails to not only remind the customer that there’s an unbought product in his cart but also use smart writeups to claim that he doesn’t buy the item; someone else will.
 The company also sends an email whenever there’s a drop in the price of the item in an abandoned cart.

-- Podcasts – Audio related content has been on the rise recently.
-People are getting more inclined towards audio-books and podcasts since they allow them to concentrate on other activities as well.
+- Podcasts – Audio-related content has been on the rise recently.
+People are getting more inclined towards audiobooks and podcasts since they allow them to concentrate on other activities as well.
 Even though you can’t generate leads directly through podcasts, you can use the psychological strategy of human touch and trigger your visitors to perform a certain task.
-Hubspot, the brand which popularized the term inbound marketing also runs a podcast – The Growth Show, which focus on guiding the entrepreneurs on building and growing their business empire (using Hubspot tools, of course).
+Hubspot, the brand which popularised the term inbound marketing, also runs a podcast – The Growth Show, which focuses on guiding entrepreneurs on building and growing their business empire (using Hubspot tools, of course).

 Go On, Tell Us What You Think!

 Did we miss something?
 Come on!
 Tell us what you think about our article on inbound marketing in the comments section.